Maintaining your property

-There’s a good overview of the basic maintenance tasks most houses require and how to handle problems, on a website set up by New Zealand’s leading consumer organisation.
+You can get a good overview of the basic maintenance tasks most houses require and how to handle problems on a website set up by New Zealand’s leading consumer organisation.

 If you are planning to build, renovate, or repair your home, be sure to find out if the work is considered restricted.
 A licensed builder must carry out restricted work on your home.
 For more information on restricted work, and who to hire, read the "Hiring a builder" section on the Consumer Protection website.

 If you’re renting, you’re required to keep the property - including the garden - clean and tidy but maintaining the building is the landlord’s responsibility.
-However, tenants are obliged to notify the manager of the property if you notice something needs to be fixed.
+However, tenants are obliged to notify their landlord or property manager if they notice something needs to be fixed.